Light-induced Dzyaloshinskii-Moriya interactions in antiferromagnetic metals: Summary and concluding remarks

 In this study, we investigated the effect of nonresonant laser pulses on the DM interactions.
 The ultrafast renormalization of DM interactions can destabilize the magnetic ground state and excite magnons in the systems.
 Additionally, a sudden change in DM interactions in magnetic systems with topological solitons, stabilized with DM interactions, may trigger ultrafast dynamics of these chiral objects.
 On the other hand, generation of static DM interactions of different symmetries, bulk-type and interfacial-type, in the far from equilibrium magnetic systems may lead to dynamical stabilization of novel exotic topological spin textures.

 In the present calculations, we ignored the effect of laser-induced heating.
 To avoid too much sample heating, it is possible to use nonresonant {\it{subpicosecond}} laser pulses with {\it{high}} frequencies.
 In the presence of heating, we have to take into account the effect of thermal magnons in our formalism as well.
 On the other hand, in quantum AFM systems with weak or zero magnetic anisotropy, quantum fluctuations are pronounced at zero temperature.
-In the this study, the quantum fluctuations have been neglected since we considered an AFM system with strong anisotropy that makes the system assume a classical N{\'e}el ground state.
-These two important issues will be the focus of our future works.
+In this study, the quantum fluctuations have been neglected since we considered an AFM system with strong anisotropy that makes the system assume a classical N{\'e}el ground state.
+An advantage of our formalism is that both quantum and thermal effects can be implemented in this machinery method which will be the focus of our future work.

 Additionally, we should emphasize that although in the current study, we considered only the direct coupling of photons and spin-spin interactions by the renormalization of the DM parameters, there is another nonthermal optomagnetic mechanism known as the inverse Faraday effect that {\it{indirectly}} couples photons and spins via SOC by inducing an effective magnetic field along the laser pulse propagation \cite{Kalashnikova_2015, RevModPhys.82.2731,metallicAFM}.
 This effective magnetic field couples to spins by a Zeeman-like interaction and excites magnons.
 Both mechanisms are second order in the electric field, and the competition between these two mechanisms is an open question for further studies.